ethereum/portal-network-specs/beacon-chain/beacon-network.md

 content_key                          = selector + SSZ.serialize(light_client_optimistic_update_key)
 ```

-> The `LightClientOptimisticUpdate` objects are ephemeral and only the latest is
+> The `LightClientOptimisticUpdate` objects are ephemeral and only the latest is of use to the
+node.
+>
-of use to the node.
-The content key requires the `optimistic_slot` (corresponding to
-the `signature_slot` in the the update) to be provided so that this
+> The content key requires the `optimistic_slot` (corresponding to the `signature_slot` in the
-object can be more efficiently gossiped.
-Nodes should decide to reject an
+update) to be provided so that this object can be more efficiently gossiped.
+Nodes should decide
-`LightClientOptimisticUpdate` in case it is not newer than the one they already have.
+to reject an `LightClientOptimisticUpdate` in case it is not newer than the one they already have.
-For `FindContent` requests, a node should compute the current slot based on its local clock
-and then use that slot as a starting point for retrieving the most recent update.
+>
+> For `FindContent` requests, nodes SHOULD request `optimistic_slot` that is one higher than the
+one they already have.
+When responding to `FindContent` requests, nodes SHOULD respond with latest
+`LightClientOptimisticUpdate` that they have.
+If then can't provide the requested or newer object,
+they MUST NOT reply with any content.

 #### HistoricalSummaries

-Latest `HistoricalSummariesWithProof` object is stored in the network every epoch, even though the `historical_summaries` only updates every period (8192 slots).
-This is done to have an up to date proof every epoch, which makes it easier to verify the `historical_summaries` when starting the beacon light client sync.
+Latest `HistoricalSummariesWithProof` object is stored in the network every epoch, even though the
+`historical_summaries` only updates every period (8192 slots).
+This is done to have an up to date
+proof every epoch, which makes it easier to verify the `historical_summaries` when starting the
+beacon light client sync.

 ```python